beezwax/FMCakeMix/README.md

 Notice
 ------

 This product should be considered a work in progress, please test and use at your own risk and contribute back any changes or fixes you may have.
-This driver is compatible with CakePHP 2.x.
+This driver is compatible with only CakePHP 2.x.

 Installation